: This is a required part of character building and get no reward.

 - A story of how the character came to be in the group – What circumstances lead to the character being introduced to the group?
 This should cover just the immediate circumstances.

-- All major powers should have a explanatory story… why did they acquire it, how did they develop it, how are they known to use it?
+- All major powers could have a explanatory story… why/how did they acquire it, how did they develop it, how are they known to use it?

 - All instances of characters “seeking their path” should have a story.
 Mentors, inspirations, locations, experiences and how it shaped the character.